ritaturk/xenko-docs/GUIDELINES.md

 ## <a name="FilesName"> Files Name </a>

 File names should consist only of **lower case letters** and **dashes to separate the words**.
-Also as much as possible, you should give explicit and human-understandable names to files.
+Also as much as possible, you should give explicit and human-understandable names to files and start the page name by either an active verb or a noun (avoid -ing form verbs).

 Our recommendations are the following:
 - Section Header files should always be named 'index.md'